kel196/kel196.github.io/index.md

-# Kelvin Wong
+# Dr Kelvin Wong
-### BSc MSc MRes EngD CGeog(GIS) FRGS
----
+## About Me
-**Dr Kelvin Wong** is a Senior Product Manager at [Risk Management Solutions (RMS)](https://www.rms.com/).
+**Dr Kelvin Wong** CGeog(GIS) FRGS is a Senior Product Manager at [Risk Management Solutions (RMS)](https://www.rms.com/).
 He holds an Engineering Doctorate degree in 3D Geographic Information Science from [University College London](https://www.ucl.ac.uk/) in the United Kingdom, where he also completed his MSc in Geographic Information Science and MRes in Virtual Environments, Imaging and Visualisations.
 He completed his BSc in Geography at the [University of Southampton](https://www.southampton.ac.uk/).
 He is a [Chartered Geographer](https://www.rgs.org/professionals/chartered-geographer/) and Fellow of [The Royal Geographical Society](https://www.rgs.org/).

 Using science as a practical tool for solving real-life problems, his research to date applies to a wide range of domains, from autonomous vehicles to human behaviour understanding to transport planning.
 He believes in exploiting the latest technologies to develop data-driven, user-centric, and scalable solutions.
 At RMS, he works alongside a unique mix of climatologists, seismologists, and mathematicians to design the best user experience for market-leading catastrophe modelling applications.